 So, who better to tell us how to do it than Tropique's target audience.

-Understand how much consideration do users given to in-store experience vs online
+User Research to understand how much consideration users gave to the in-store experience of purchasing cushions vs online

 “looking at the homepage, it's hard to tell what they do at a glance - do they do outdoor furniture or decks?
 You don’t realise it’s cushions unless you click through to the store”